Best Practices10 min readMay 23, 2026

 Use this checklist to audit your LinkedIn security today:

-2FA recovery codes saved in a password manager
+• 2FA recovery codes saved in your password manager

 Recommended Tools